Rasanzzz/playwright-typescript-sample/README.md

 This project is a sample project for playwright wth typescript. it include - page objects for elements, constructors and CI/CD.

 Default URL is playwright.dev

+This project also include ES lint for syntax check